Polkadot-Blockchain-Academy/pba-content/syllabus/5-FRAME/1-Intro_to_FRAME/Intro_to_FRAME_2_slides.md

 FRAME uses Macros to simplify the development of Pallets, while keeping all of the benefits of using Rust.

+We will look more closely at each attribute throughout this module.

 ---

 ## See For Yourself